tjmccabe/baconizer/README.md

 ### Actor Search and Validation

-Baconizer uses "input" event handlers on \<input\> elements and regex matching to search for and validate actor names in the database.
+Baconizer uses "input" event handlers on \<input\> elements and Regular Expression matching to search for and validate actor names in the database.
 As you type, it checks whether your entry matches any part of any actor's name and then returns the top 10 matching actors, sorted by TMDB's "popularity" metric.

 <p align="center">
   <img src="https://raw.githubusercontent.com/tjmccabe/Baconizer/master/assets/images/actor_search.png" width="600" alt="actor search">